idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 29 Immediately, when they had come out of the synagogue, they came into the house of Simon and Andrew, with James and <b>John</b>.
 30 Now Simon’s wife’s mother lay sick with a fever, and immediately they told him about her.
 31 He came and took her by the hand and raised her up.
 The fever left her immediately,† and she served them./</span></blockquote>

-So Mark first calls Bap simply John, although he immediately (see what I did there) says he came baptizing, and makes it clear he died before Mark refers to the other John, and he then makes it clear who this John's father was so you would have another way to refer to him (John ben/bar Zebedee).
+So Mark first calls Bap simply John, although he immediately (see what I did there) says he came baptizing, and makes it clear he was arrested before Mark refers to the other John, and he then makes it clear who this John's father was so you would have another way to refer to him (John ben/bar Zebedee).
 Then he can refer to this new John simply by John, depending on the context when Bap is referred back to (such as in [2:18](https://www.blueletterbible.org/lsb/mar/2/18){:target="_blank"}).

 Luke first introduces us to the father of John the Baptist (BapDad):